gXLg/lil-dolbaeb/README.md

 with first element being the file name of the program.
 For example calling `python execute.py test.lil first "second argument"` will result in `args := [[116, 101, 115, 116, 46, 108, 105, 108], [102, 105, 114, 115, 116], [115, 101, 99, 111, 110, 100, 32, 97, 114, 103, 117, 109, 101, 110, 116]]`.

+Newlines are completely ignored, since they are removed by the program before even parsing the code.
+Any character which is not a defined function yet, will return its' numerical value.

 # I/O
 Lil Dolbaeb has 4 internal values